jessicacelestino/jecelestino/README.md

 - 🔭 I’m currently working on Personal and university projects

-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Kafka

 - 👯 I’m looking to collaborate on University projects